pinewoodgreens/pinewoodgreens.github.io/_includes/announcements.md

-#### Office Closed Monday, September 16
+#### Office Closed September 16 - 20

-The office will be closed Monday, September 16.
+The office will be closed Monday, September 16 through Friday, September 20.
+For assistance with billing questions and online account access, contact the Resident Service Center at 1-855-477-2267.
+Resident service is available 8:30am-8:00pm (EST), Monday-Friday.

-#### September Board Meeting

-The September Board of Dirctors meeting is Wednesday, September 25 at 7 pm at the community center.

-#### Calendar Outages

-We have reported the intermittent outages with the calendar on the website.
-We will work to get this fixed as soon as possible.
-Until that occurs, upcoming event dates will be posted to this location.
+If you need to have a different question answered, please call Patty Miles with CAMP, our management company, at 703-821-2267.

 #### Return to Normal Office Hours